Affordable security cameras that perform well with essential features, with plenty of options to bundle and save.

 First, here’s a quick rundown of some of the key offerings you’ll find with Zmodo:

-Did You Know: The mere appearance of a security camera installed outside your home can be an effective crime deterrent.
+Did You Know?
+The mere appearance of a security camera installed outside your home can be an effective crime deterrent.
 With Swann’s cameras and systems, we found an $18 “imitation camera” intended for this purpose.
 Though some folks prefer this “decoy” method, remember that installing non-functioning devices like this can be quite risky.
 Our view?
 Get a camera that works, and avoid the risk.

 With its lightweight, simple construction, Zmodo’s Sight 180C doesn’t stand out to us as exceptionally strong or well-built.
 But as an indoor camera, it did the job it was intended to do: It captured crucial activity around our home in real time, sent us alerts immediately, and allowed us to view, save, and store our videos any time.